Article Text

 Chicago Grain Market.
 QUOTED BY A. P. WEEDEN.
 OpenLow.
 HighClos.
 WHEAT ing. est. est. Ing.
 73 May 7116 July 616 764 7th 74% September 79% 79y 775g 79M CORN July 43M 43% 43% 431-64 September 44% 4494 43% 43% OATS May 2916 2914 July 2916 2014 2876 2874 September 263g 26% 26% 26% FORK July .20 85 20 85 20 50 20 60 September 21 05 21 05 20 77 21 80 CARD July 10 90 10 90 10 65 10 65 September 11 15 11 15 10 90 10 90 ANOTHER BANK FAILURE.
 The Citizens of Minneapolis to Go Into Hands of a Receiver.
 MINNEAPOLIS, May 17.-The Citizens bank has suspended and an application for a receiver has been made by the North Western Guaran y company.
 The capital of the bank 1. $250.000

-MINNEAPOLIS BANKS.
-The Run on One of Them Exhausts Itself-Two Suspensions.
-MINNEAPOLIS, Minn., May 17.-Therup on the Farmers & Merchants bank, which began Saturday afternoon and which reached its climax yesterday, completely exhausted itself today.
-The Citizens' bank suspended payment this morning, a notice on the door saying the depositors will be paid in full.
-The officials declare the bank is perfectly solvent, and that the suspension is simply due to inability to realize on securities.
+STILL SUSPENDING.
+An Epidemic of Failures Has Struck Minnesota Banks.
+MINNEAPOLIS.
+May 17.-The Citizens' bank suspended payment this morning.
+A notice on the door says depositors will be paid in full.
+The officials declare the bank perfectly solvent and that suspension is simply due to inability to realize on securities.
 The cashier says the bank will resume by Monday next at the outside.
-The Citizens' bank is one of the smaller state banks, and has a capital of $250,000.
-The deposits on May 4th amounted to $283,943.
-A special says the Bank of Zumbrota has suspended payment.
-It has $30,000 cash on hand, but its load of $80,000 in paper was too heavy.
-The capital stock is $25,000.
+The Citizens' is one of the smaller state banks and has a capital of $50,000.
+The deposits May 4 amounted to $283,913.

 MINNEAPOLIS.
 MINNEAPOLIS GLOBULES.
 Borglars robbed the store of 0.
 R. Williams at New Brighton on Friday night of $150 worth of boots and shoes.
 Sheriff Ege has issued orders that visitors will not be allowed at the jail except between the hours of 2 and 4 on Tuesdays and Fridays.
 Charles Sands. the tennis player who took part in the tournament at SL Louis two years ago, died recently of consumption in California.
 Tonight at 6:10 the G. A. R. train will leave over the St. Louis road for Indianapolis.
 It is thought that about 200 members of the order will go.
 Inspectors Hankinson and Stavlo arrested O. Estes last evening at the request of the St. Paul police, who want the man to answer to the charge of grand larcenv.
 Supt.
 Jordan addressed the teachers in the public schools at the Central high school building yesterday morning.
 As Monday is Labor day, the schools will_not open nutil Tuesday morning.
 Ole Roge and Juiia Abstlelt were arrested by Court Officer Tom Byrnes last evening on a warrant sworn out by Mrs. Roge, who charges the couple with adultery.
 W.N.Carroll, assignee of the Citizens' bank. has filed a complete list of clain against the institution.
 The total amount of claims allowed is $207,058.32. while claims amounting to $102.04 were disallowed.
 At-a meeting of the congregation of the First Presbyterian church Thursday night. after the usual prayer meeting. the resignation of Rev. J.S.
 Black was accepted.
 Mr. Black will leave in a few weeks for a tour of Europe.
 B.W.
 Snow, of Chicago, arrived at the West hotel lastevening, dining with his cousins, O'Rourke Brothers.
 The party took a drive in the country to the residence of Michael O'Rourke, where a general family reunion took place.
 The "Charles Mack" who won the running race at St. Cloud yesterday from James Maybury, of that city, was none other than Capt.
 Cragie, of the Minneapolis fire department, who is one of the fastest sprinters in the Northwest.
 It was the first time that May bury had been defeated.
 The August report of the poor department shows that 474 applications for aid were made and 495 individuals were assisted.
 Twelve persons were sent to private hospitals and eight to the poor farm.
 The poor farm expenses were $473.14.
 The city physicians made 590 visifs.
 The Humboldt Mill company has filed a certificate of incorporation.
 The capital stock is piaced at $200.000. divided into 1.000 shares.
 The stockholders are W. H. Hinckle, F. B. Foote and Alfred H. Smith.
 This is simply an incorporation of the firm which has been operating the Humboldt mill.
 The Wilbur Opera company will return to the Grand tomorrow evening for an engagement of six mights and two matinees.
 The repertoire for the week includes the following operas, and the order III which they will be given: "The Royal Middy," "Nell," "Gwynne," Fra Diavolo," "Dorothy Bohemian Girl."
 "Indiana" and "Falka."